Home

 When the bar is released, the strings often stick a little in these grooves, and can't completely return as they were, so the shift in pitch occurs.

 This tip I got from a guitar master years ago and it works wonderful.
-No fears in using the tremolo bar since then.
+No fears in using the vibrato arm since then.
 As an additional benefit, the lubrication also drastically reduces string breakages at the bridge and saddles ;)

 A good time to apply lubricant is when you're replacing the strings and the grooves are completely open for access.
 At other times you need to slightly loosen the strings to put the lubricant under them in the slots.